- State Law 21-19-11

 The City of Gulfport has two methods of Code Enforcement: Complaint-initiated or staff-generated.

 Will the Inspector request entry into my home?

-No. Inspectors inspect the outside of your home, building and premises as a part of routine inspections.
-If an inspector needs to gain entry to the premises, you as the property owner will be asked if gaining access is acceptable.
+No. Inspectors inspect the outside of your home, building, and premises as a part of routine inspections.
+If an inspector needs to enter the premises, you, as the property owner, will be asked if gaining access is acceptable.
 If you agree, you will be asked to sign a Right of Entry Request Form prior to entry into the residence.
 If it is denied and it is essential for the inspector to gain access to the residence, the inspector will go through the process of attaining a search warrant from the court system.